blahcat/blahcat.github.io/content/2017-06-25-qemu-images-to-play-with.md

 The closest thing to what I wanted when I started exploring exotic architectures was [aurel32 (now Debian Quick Image Baker) Qemu pages](https://people.debian.org/~gio/dqib/), which provides great Qemu images.
 Unfortunately, they are using extremely old kernels and/or Linux distributions, making it too hard for a quick plug-n-play experience.

-Interestingly when developing `gef`, I talked with many people interested in learning about non-x86 archs but felt like they _don't know where to start_.
+Interestingly when developing `gef`, I talked with many people interested in learning about non-x86 architectures but felt like they _don't know where to start_.
 So my hope is that those images will be the start to a lot of fun.

-All the VMs come with 2 compiled ELF binaires: a very simple `hello-world` to start easy with the new architecture, run it, start `gdb`-ing around it to understand the architecture basics (memory layout, function call convention, GOT+PLT, stack canary, etc.) and a `simple-bof`, which is a simple Stack Overflow ELF to start on the way of understanding memory corruption.
+All the VMs come with 2 compiled ELF binaries: a very simple `hello-world` to start easy with the new architecture, run it, start `gdb`-ing around it to understand the architecture basics (memory layout, function call convention, GOT+PLT, stack canary, etc.) and a `simple-bof`, which is a simple Stack Overflow ELF to start on the way of understanding memory corruption.

 ## But I just wanna play with assembly...